dig025/lucas_processor/README.md

 The first two bits in an instruction represent an op-code, with R-Type instructions always having an op-code of 00.
-The func field selects which R-type operation is to be performed using the two operation registers on the registers. rt/rs is the register in which the return value of the operation will be stored in.
+The func field selects which R-type operation is to be performed using the two operation registers. rt/rs is the register in which the return value of the operation will be stored in.
 However on beq it is used as the amount to branch relative to pc.